-How To Restore Relationships In Recovery
+3 Ways To Restore Relationships In Recovery

 How did do you restore relationships in recovery?
 Boy, that was a question that stumped me and my daughter for years.
 People’s behaviors change when family members are using, and our relationship was destroyed almost beyond repair.
 Lindsey thought I was a terribly controlling and mean mother.
 I thought she was controlling and even meaner.
 And frankly, both of us were a little bit right.
 Our problems that began with substance use and escalated over the years made getting along impossible.
 We needed help and separation to recover.

-Wouldn’t you just love to restore precious relationships that have been destroyed by addiction?
-So did I. In the high school years of my daughter’s substance use, all I wanted was for using substances to stop.
+Wouldn’t you just love to restore relationships in recovery that had been destroyed by addiction?
+I certainly did.
+In the high school years of my daughter’s substance use, all I wanted was for using substances to stop.
 I did what many parents do.
 I covered it up.
 I didn’t tell anyone.
 I thought substance and alcohol use was a phase.
 I was in denial.
 Then I got scared, and treatment began; then I got furious.
 That was a long time ago, actually 20 years ago now.
-We’ve been working on it.
-Recovery has been the guide for me and my daughter, Lindsey, for more than two decades now.
-As a mother and daughter, we’ve been studying and writing about addiction and recovery since 2010.
-Now we’re creating workbooks, so other families can learn healthy behaviors like we did.

 Recovery takes time and patience.
 It may not work the first, second, or third time.
 Who has the patience to stay sweet and hopeful and balanced?
 I sure didn’t.
 As each one of my phases of coping with the trauma of addiction progressed, my family members moved farther and farther away from me until I couldn’t do or say anything right.
 I’d fallen into the addiction trap as completely as my loved ones had.
 We were a dysfunctional family.
 And you know what?
 I don’t know any family that has escaped this trap.
 We expect things will return to normal where we are all respectful, honest and responsible when we or our loved ones get sober, but that doesn’t happen.